Yogoberry: History

 The franchise was created by the sisters Un Ae Hong, a former flight attendant on Varig, and Jong Ae Hong, a nutritionist, both South Korean naturalized Brazilians.
 The entrepreneurs, who lived in California, realized the growing popularity of frozen yogurt in the United States.
 Un Ae and Jong Ae believed that the success of the product would be the same in Brazil, where the population is also concerned about seeking a healthy diet.

 Jong Ae used her knowledge of nutrition to adapt the formula of frozen yogurt to the Brazilian taste and after more than a year of research to assess the market and the public, Yogoberry opened its first shop in Ipanema, Rio de Janeiro in 2007.

 In 2010 the company signed a multi-year contract to expand the brand in the Middle East and in 2011 with the help of their master franchisee Biaoboro Bastani PJS, Yogoberry opened its very first international shop in Tehran, Iran, which was inaugurated by Ambassador Antonio Luis Espinola Salgado of Brazil.

-In 2017 Biaoboro Bastani PJS signed its first sub-franchise for the city of Bandar Abbas which was inaugurated on 30 January 2018 by His Excellency, Ambassador Rodrigo de Azeredo Santos of Brazil.
+In 2017 Biaoboro Bastani PJS signed its first sub-franchise for the city of Bandar Abbas which was inaugurated on 30 January 2018 by Rodrigo de Azeredo Santos, ambassador of Brazil.